 What is our preoccupation with failure?
 We think the best possible outcome has to come first and all other options are a dent in our soul.
-Failure is a lack of success and success is a desired outcome.
-But if you take a step back and look at how many paths you can take to success, you’ll see why you need to fail.
-A lot.
+Failure is a lack of success and success is the desired outcome.
+But if you take a step back and look at how many paths you can take to succeed, you’ll see why you need to fail.
+Part of being a great, alpha male is accepting this failure and evaluating what you can do next time to grow from this failure.
+It is the beta males who get angry at this failure, and refuse to learn from it.
+We can see from websites like https://www.knowledgeformen.com/what-is-a-beta-male/ why it is desirable to be an alpha male in situations like these, and why accepting this failure is a big step towards inevitable success.

 Why People Hate Failure